xddq/nodejs-typescript-modern-starter/README.md

   and restarts the code whenever changes are detected.
 This enables a quick feedback loop.
 - `yarn format` -> Formats the code using prettier.
-- `yarn format-check` -> Checks for formatting errors using prettier.
+- `yarn format:check` -> Checks for formatting errors using prettier.
 This is typically only invoked by the CI/CD pipeline.
 - `yarn lint` -> Lints the code using eslint.
 Fixes problems that are auto-fixable and reports the rest of them to you.
-- `yarn lint-check` -> Checks for linting errors using eslint.
+- `yarn lint:check` -> Checks for linting errors using eslint.
 This is typically only invoked by the CI/CD pipeline.
 - `yarn start` -> Runs the code.
 This only works if the code was bundled before ;).
 - `yarn test` -> Tests your codebase.
 Basic tests are created for both major